ColleyLi/BehaviourPlanning/docs/apollo_docs/map_module/README.md

 There are tools to convert Base map to Routing or Sim map.
 Check out `/apollo/modules/map/data/README.md`

-Map data structures are defined with protocol buffers. `map/proto` folder contains protobuf message defintions.
+Map data structures are defined with protocol buffers. `map/proto` folder contains protobuf message definitions.
 You can find more information about the meaning of messages [here](https://github.com/daohu527/Dig-into-Apollo/tree/master/modules/map#%E5%9C%B0%E5%9B%BE%E4%BF%A1%E6%81%AF%E5%A4%B4)

 In addition there is a PNC map: